What Happens If You Don't Have an Estate Plan Upon Death

 The Drawback of Having All Property Pass Under the Terms of a Will

-While a Last Will and Testament is an important part of any estate plan, there's one main drawback to having all of your property pass under the terms of your will: The property must go through probate before your loved ones will be able to have access to it.
-Probate can take anywhere from six to nine months to over several years, which means that your family will have limited and often times no access to your assets until probate has been completed.
+While a Last Will and Testament is an important part of any estate plan, there's one main drawback to having all of your property pass under the terms of your will.
+The drawback is that the property must go through probate before your loved ones will be able to have access to it.
+Probate can take anywhere from six to nine months to over several years, which means that your family will have limited, and often times access to your assets is not available until probate is completed.

-This is where a revocable living trust comes into play.
+It is where a revocable living trust comes into play.
 It's a written legal agreement that sets forth how your property will be managed both while you're alive and then after you die.
-The part that deals with how your property will be managed while you're alive will contain your mental disability plan, and the part that deals with how your property will be managed after your death will contain the exact same terms that would have been written in your Last Will and Testament had you decided not to set up a revocable living trust.
+The part that deals with how your property will be managed while you're alive will contain your mental disability plan.
+And the part that deals with how your property will be managed after your death will contain the exact same terms that would have been written in your Last Will and Testament had you decided not to set up a revocable living trust.

 How Does a Revocable Living Trust Avoid Probate?